lafkon/fontain/fonts/sean/README.md

 TEX HOWTO
 =========

+- Install LaTeX
+  `sudo aptitude install texlive-latex-base`
-- find out about your local TEXMF tree
+- Find out about your local TEXMF tree
+  `kpsewhich --var-value=TEXMFHOME`
-- (add local TEXMF tree to your configuration)
+- If there is no $TEXMFHOME tree create and add it to your al TEXMF tree to your configuration
+  `mkdir ~/.TEXMF`
+  `sudo tlmgr conf texmf TEXMFHOME "~/.TEXMF"`
-- unpack the .zip in export/tex to your TEXMF tree
+- Copy the content of TEXMF to your $TEXMFHOME tree
-- edit your udpmap
+- Add `Map sse.map` udpmap in $TEXMFHOME/web2c/updmap.cfg
-- update your TeX installation
+- Update your TeX installation
+  `updmap`
+- compile the testpage sean.tex
+  `pdflatex sean.tex`
+- use `\fontfamily{sse}\selectfont` to select sean
+  during a LaTeX document

 UI CONFIGURATION